top of page

 Mental Health: Helps improve mental health, ADD/ADHD, anxiety, depression, and social phobias (up to 20 mg only.
 More than this apparently cancels beneficial effects on anxiety)

-Immunity: Promotes immunity
+Immunity: Boosts immunity

 * * *